memento-iot-final-project-2018-2019/notifier/README.md

 We suggest to set your project to send an MQTT request to AWS in order to trigger the Lambda function.
 The payload of the MQTT request has to be the Twitter account's 'USER ID' of the receivede of the message (if you own a Twitter account, you can check your ID at this link: https://twitter.com/settings/your_twitter_data).

-You can change the message to be send modifiend the variable `msg` in the file `notifier.py`.
+You can change the message to be send modifying the variable `msg` in the file `notifier.py`.

 You can read more accurate details about how we developed our MEmento project at this link: <inserire link del blog>